 - 1. Associate Degree Nursing Program courses are set per semester and must be taken concurrently (unless a course is being repeated) as indicated below.
-Students must earn a minimum grade of "75/C" in all NURS courses.
-All courses within one semester must be satisfactorily completed before progressing to the next semester courses. - a.
-Semester I Courses: NURS 1010, NURS 1015, NURS 1061 - b.
-Semester II Courses: NURS 1020, NURS 1023, NURS 1062 - c.
+Students must earn a minimum grade of in all NURS and NURP courses as listed in the Grading Policy.
+All courses within one semester must be satisfactorily completed before progressing to the next semester courses.
+See Appendix A: NURS Course Progression. - a.
+Semester I Courses: NURS 1010, NURS 1015, NURS 1061, BIOL 2202 with minimum of B- - b.
+Semester II Courses: NURS 1020, NURS 1023, NURS 1062, PSYC 2030 with minimum of C - c.
 Semester III Courses: NURS 2040, NURS 2050, NURS 1063 - d.
-Semester IV Courses: NURS 2060, NURS 2500 - 2.
-Students must pass both the theoretical (earn a minimum grade of 75/C) and clinical (earn "satisfactory" for all clinical outcomes) components of each clinical nursing course.
+Semester IV Courses: NURS 2060, NURS 2500, BIOL 2210 with minimum of C - 2.
+Students must pass both the theoretical (as listed in the Grading Policy) and clinical (earn "satisfactory" for all clinical outcomes) components of each clinical nursing course.
 The faculty may dismiss, at any time, a student who gives evidence of being unable to meet program requirements.
 Reasons for dismissal may include, but are not limited to: clinical absences, academic deficiency standing, and unsafe nursing practice. - 3.
-Students who wish to be promoted to next semester courses must: - a.
-Demonstrate satisfactory clinical performance of prior semester clinical NURS courses - b.
-Earn a minimum grade of 75/C in all prior NURS courses - c.
-Earn a minimum of B- in BIOL 1020, BIOL 2202, or equivalent course - d.
-Earn a minimum of C in PSYC 2030 - 4.
-A minimum cumulative grade point average (GPA) of 2.5 is required for graduation and for the awarding of an Associate of Science degree at the completion of the Nursing Program. - 5.
+A minimum cumulative grade point average (GPA) of 2.5 is required for graduation and for the awarding of an Associate of Science degree at the completion of the Nursing Program. - 4.
 Students in the Associate Degree Nursing program may repeat only one (1) clinical nursing course and one (1) non-clinical nursing course, unless all courses are withdrawn or failed within the same semester, such as NURS 1015 and NURS 1061 or NURS 1020 & NURS 1023.
-This exception does not apply to NURS 2040 and NURS 2050 taken in the same semester each will be considered a separate attempt.
-All attempts are counted, i.e. when a student withdraws, at any point in the semester before course completion, it will be considered one attempt. - 6.
+All attempts are counted, i.e. when a student withdraws, at any point in the semester before course completion, it will be considered one attempt. - 5.
 Students who fail a nursing course will be dismissed from the Nursing Program and must petition (write a letter to the) Scholastic Standing Committee (SSC) for reinstatement.
 See Scholastic Standing Guidelines for Reinstatement.

-Approved: 10/98; Revised: 12/00, 4/06, 3/09, 3/10, 7/14, 8/16, 5/17, 5/19 Reviewed: 3/03, 4/07, 4/08, 4/11, 5/12, 5/13, 8/15, 8/16, 11/16
+Approved: 10/98; Revised: 12/00, 4/06, 3/09, 3/10, 7/14, 8/16, 5/17, 5/19, 8/21, 1/22